The Impact of Trauma: A Trauma-Informed Lens and Response Webinar

 Includes: • Trauma defined • How the body responds during a traumatic event - Freeze, Flight, Fight • How trauma impacts victim behavior • How trauma impacts victim memory • The tenets of trauma-informed interviews • The importance of addressing vicarious trauma that first responders are exposed to

-Corporal (Retired), Nampa, Illinois, Police Department
+Nampa, Idaho, Police Department

 Corporal Angela Weekes (retired) from Nampa Police Department.
 She recently retired after over twenty-six years at the department.
 Her most recent position was as a Corporal in the Crimes Against Person’s Unit in the investigations division.
 Corporal Weekes is an active member of the Canyon County Multidisciplinary Team of Child Abuse, the Canyon County SART and the Canyon County Child Death Review team.
 Corporal Weekes is also the visionary component of the Nampa Family Justice Center.
 Nampa was recognized for their efforts in this field by their selection as a model site to develop Family Justice Centers.